 The notation is a compromise.
 A better convention would be . and /. where the point symbolizes the decimal in the fraction.
-However, that is used by the double-precision operations in most applications.
-I compromised by replacing the point by a comma, recalling European custom, although the comma is badly over-worked.
+However, the decimal point suggests printing in most applications.
+We compromised by replacing the point by a comma, recalling European custom, although the comma is badly over-worked.
 You are free to redefine them, of course.
 If you use them a lot (and don't need the integer operations) consider: